mangui/flashls/API.md

     -  data: { loadMetrics : HLSLoadMetrics }
   - `HLSEvent.FRAGMENT_PLAYING`  - triggered when playback switches to a new fragment
   	-  data: { playMetrics : HLSPlayMetrics }
-  - `HLSEvent.FRAGMENT_SKIPPED`  - triggered when a fragment has been skipped because of fragment load I/O error
+  - `HLSEvent.FRAGMENT_SKIPPED`  - triggered when a fragment has been skipped because of fragment load I/O or parsing error
     -  data: { duration : skipped fragment duration }
   - `HLSEvent.AUDIO_TRACKS_LIST_CHANGE`  - triggered when available audio tracks list changes
   	-  data: none